suggestionsbot/suggestions-docs/docs/guide/statistics.md

 # Statistics

 ::: tip
 Logging of approved/rejected status of suggestions began on September 29, 2018.
 Any data before that *specifically* regarding the status of a suggestion is not logged.
 However, suggestion data in general, in the new database, has been logged.
-This explains the gap between approved/rejected suggestions and the total number of suggestions in your guild if you have had this bot in your guild for some time.
+This explains the gap between approved/rejected suggestions and the total number of suggestions in your guild if you have had this bot in your guild prior to the date above.
 :::

-There are two different commands you can use to get the statistics of suggestions in your guild:
+There are few different commands you can use to get the statistics of suggestions in your guild:

 * `suggestions`
 * `sid`